klamtii/mplanet32/README.md

 The subdirectory mplanet32 contains the new Executable (MPLANET32.EXE) and language files together with the old game.
 The subdirectory src contains the source code to build the MPLANET32.EXE.

+License:
+* The original game files are shareware, and can be redistributed, but should not be used commercial.
+* The HQX-library is under GNU-LGPL, the modified source code is linked.
+* The MIDI-decoder is public domain (and in the download package for the engine).

 Credits: